ThinkLoveShare/sources/content/travels/new_york_03_to_06.en.md

 My roommate boss had money.
 A lot of it, but it seems that he lost most of it in stock exchanges.
 So he `had` money.
 Thus his private pilot, cook and probably others employee has been fired.
 Adrian seems to be OK with that as he really likes nature, and New-York definitely isn't a great place for him, so he's on the road again, soon traveling around the world!

-But this means for me that I have to either find a new roommate as soon as possible or leave the apartment by 1st of April.
+But this means for me that I have to either find a new roommate as soon as possible or leave the apartment by 1st of May.
 This sucks, I want to keep this place, so...
 If you know anyone looking for a peaceful and beautiful place to say near New-York...
 Let them know...
 M'okay?

 # Random thoughts

-Wherever you are, visio-conferences can and will fail at some point.
+Wherever you are, whoever you are, visio-conferences can and will fail at some point.
 It's super funny to have 30 engineers trying to fix a TV all together with live tips and laughs from remote workers!

 <img class="img_big" src="/travels/new_york_03_to_06/video_conf.jpg", alt="video_conf">

 While traveling to White plaines, I missed my train stop and arrived right to Valhalla.
-It felt really strange to miss a stop and reach valkyries paradise just like that in 5 minutes!
+It felt really strange to reach valkyries paradise just like that in 5 minutes, just like that, by missing a single stop...

 <img class="img_big" src="/travels/new_york_03_to_06/valhalla.jpg", alt="valhalla">